adityakumaar/adityakumaar/README.md

 ### Hello, I am Aditya Kumar 👋

 An Undergraduate Computer Applications Student.
-I am currently focusing on learning, gaining knowledge and practicing by building projects.
+I am currently focusing on learning, gaining knowledge and practicing by building projects and I like to make music and read books in my free time.

-I am always open for connections on my LinkedIn profile.
+Connect with me on my LinkedIn profile and we can share a book or two.

 These are some fields I am interested in: